thavaahariharangit/digital_marketting/Module_1/1_Getting Started with the Certificate program/5_Career Identity.md

 #### Positive outcomes
 - Improved job performance
-- Greater commitment to a meaningfil career
+- Greater commitment to a meaningful career
 - Enhanced well-being and health